farzher/clipman/README.md

 Nowhere near as advanced as Ditto, but this does support db encryption https://github.com/sabrogden/Ditto/issues/171#issuecomment-934690415

+# Features
+- database password encryption
+- streamer mode - everytime clipman's opened all information is censored until you click or hit tab, yet it's still fully functional
+- images compressed using webp to keep the .db file small
+- start typing to filter to clips containing that text
+- right click -> Context - goto the first time a clip was copied to see what else was copied around that same time
+- hover over the right half of a clip to get a quick detailed view of it
+  - text / files / images - expand to fill the window
+  - text that is an imgur link or youtube link - renders as an image

 # Usage
 Download the repo then run `release/clipman.exe`